Shopify/polaris/.github/CONTRIBUTING.md

 ## Branch organization

-We do our best to keep `master` releasable at all times, with work for major releases happening in separate branches.
-[Breaking changes](https://github.com/Shopify/polaris-react/blob/master/documentation/Versioning%20and%20changelog.md#major) should never be merged directly to `master`.
-Otherwise, if you send a pull request please do it against the `master` branch.
+We do our best to keep `main` releasable at all times, with work for major releases happening in separate branches.
+[Breaking changes](https://github.com/Shopify/polaris-react/blob/master/documentation/Versioning%20and%20changelog.md#major) should never be merged directly to `main`.
+Otherwise, if you send a pull request please do it against the `main` branch.
 Continue reading for more about pull requests and breaking changes.

 ## Bugs